-At Stamford Dental Arts we’re concerned about the overall health of our patients, including their sleep health.
-Many people suffer needlessly from dangerous sleep disruptive disorders that keep them from getting enough oxygen at night.
+At Stamford Dental Arts, we’re concerned about the overall health of our patients, including their sleep health.
+Many people suffer needlessly from dangerous sleep-disruptive disorders that keep them from getting enough oxygen at night.

 Estimates suggest that more than twelve million Americans compromise their health due to obstructive sleep apnea (OSA).
 Most cases remain undiagnosed, contributing to diabetes, high blood pressure, hypertension, congestive heart failure, coronary artery disease, and traffic accidents related to drowsy driving.
 Dentistry serves a vital role in treating this silent epidemic.
-The American Academy of Sleep Medicine recommends oral appliances as primary therapy for the treatment of mild to moderate obstructive sleep apnea and for patients with severe sleep apnea who can’t tolerate CPAP treatment.
+The American Academy of Sleep Medicine recommends oral appliances as primary therapy for treating mild to moderate obstructive sleep apnea and for patients with severe sleep apnea who can’t tolerate CPAP treatment.

 Date & Time That Works For You